ahmedpeer/AWSS3-Integration/README.md

 2. Execute the BP manually.

 3. Login to AWS Management Console - S3 Service to verify that the message/object is posted into the correct bucket.

+## Integrate IBM Sterling File Gateway with AWS S3 Service

+NOTE: Complete the following steps if you are using IBM Sterling File Gateway.

+1. Create a custom protocol business process to fetch messages from a defined location and post to AWS S3 bucket using the AWS S3 Client Service.

+Note: When you create the custom protocol business process, you must provide secret key and access key of the related AWS user in the business process.
+Additionally, you must provide the filename and mailbox message ID in the business process.

+2. Provide custom protocol BP details (defined in the step 1) in the AFTExtension tag, available in the AFTExtensionsCustomer.xml file, which is in the following path - <B2BiInstallationDirectory>/container/Applications/aft/WEB-INF/classes/resources/xml

+3. Provide the definition of the custom protocol business process in the AFTExtensionsCustomer.properties file, which is in the following path - <B2BiInstallationDirectory>/container/Applications/aft/WEB-INF/classes/resources